astreum/whitepaper/README.md

 # Astreuos

-### A Next Generation Blockchain Network for Apps, Storage and Compute that's Decentralized, Secure and Sustainable.
+### A Next Generation Blockchain Platform for Apps, Storage and Compute that's Decentralized, Secure and Sustainable.

 ## Structure